dicksont/avue/README.md

   .to(ui, 'alert');
 ```

-This will allow use to get and set the content of *div* via *ui.content*.
+This will allow us to get and set the content of *div* via *ui.content*.
 For example, we can now do:

 ```javascript
 ui.alert = '<b>Hello world!</b>'